-Join Joe Marini for an in-depth discussion in this video Working with OS path utilities, part of Up and Running with Python.
+Join Joe Marini for an in-depth discussion in this video Working with OS path utilities, part of Learning Python.

 Sometimes you need to do some work with files that goes beyond things like reading…and writing data.
 You need to find out information about the…file, whether it exists, what the path of the file is, whether a path is a file or a…directory and so on, and Python provides path related utilities to help you do…this, and that's what we are going to look at in this particular movie.…So, let's go over chapter four and open up ospathutils_start.py.…And then from the snippets let's do something really simple just to begin with.…Let's copy this line here import os.
 And we'll paste that in here, and then…let's copy in this line of text right here that just prints the name of the os.…